ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    This might take a few minutes to run as all the application dependencies are downloaded and a Docker image, which contains your application and all the required environment, is built.

-1. Run the container.
+4. Run the container.
    ```
    ibmcloud dev run
    ```
    {: pre}

    This uses your local Docker engine to run the docker image that you built in the previous step.
-1. After your container starts, go to `http://localhost:9080/`.
-If you created a Node.js application, go to `http://localhost:3000/`.
+5. After your container starts, go to `http://localhost:3000/`.

 ### Push the code to a Private IBM Cloud Git repo
 In this step, you will create a private IBM Cloud Git repository and push the generated code.